 Simply defined, virtues means moral excellence.
 What would you do with lessons teaching virtue?
 Biblical principles or character-building lessons?
 What would God have you do with them?

-Today I’m establishing a new resource here on the blog.
+You can find a few of the Imparting Virtues Lessons for children in my Free Resources page.
 I’m providing you with the opportunity to impart into the next generation.
 I wouldn’t be here today without the training my parents instilled into me, reinforced by the teachers I was blessed with at church as a kid.

 I believe we are to impart to the next generation.

-The lessons are simple, but I’m going to be sharing them here on the blog from time to time.
-Even though they were designed by me for my children, they are appropriate for anyone of any age.
+The lessons are simple, but I will add to the Free Resources Page from time to time.
+I designed them for my children, but they are available for your kids too.
 The lessons for Imparting Virtues are free for you to use to teach your kids, teach at a small group, or even for your own Daily Time with God.

 Train up a child in the way he should go: and when he is old, he will not depart from it.
 Proverbs 22:6